andzdroid/odin-quadtree/README.md

 ## Search with predicates

 You can pass a predicate to query functions to filter out entries while searching.
+This is especially useful when combined with nearest search.

 Use the context pointer to pass extra data into the predicate function: